Moving to Phoenix, AZ

 Phoenix is not only the capital of Arizona; it’s also the state’s largest city.
 As of 2017, it has experienced the largest population growth of any city in the United States, making it the country’s fifth most-populated city, which is good news if you’re single and thinking about moving there.

-The (Reasonable) Cost of Living in Phoenix
+The Rising Cost of Living in Phoenix

 Phoenix Job Market